pytorch/pytorch/torch/fx/OVERVIEW.md

 - `call_method` calls a method on a value. `name` is as similar. `target` is the string name of the method to apply to the `self` argument. `args` and `kwargs` represent the arguments to invoke the module on, *including the self argument*
 - `output` contains the output of the traced function in its `args[0]` attribute.
 This corresponds to the "return" statement in the Graph printout.

-Each Node also has a reference to the Nodes that it takes as input (`input_nodes`) and the Nodes that use it (`users`).
+To facilitate easier analysis of data dependencies, Nodes have read-only properties `input_nodes` and `users`, which specify which Nodes in the Graph are used by this Node and which Nodes use this Node, respectively.
 Although Nodes are represented as a doubly-linked list, the use-def relationships form an acyclic graph and can be traversed as such.

 # Transformation and Codegen